licky-licky/toji-no-miko-translations/docs/md/docs/Toji_Notes:_-The_Heroes_of_Twenty_Years_Ago-.md

 ## 2: The Origami Yukari of 20 Years Ago
 **Ellen:** We finally got a volume of the notes back.
 They're from 20 years ago, but the toji's name was...
 Wow\!
 **Kaoru:** The handwriting's so neat it's actually hard to read...
 Renpu Senior High School, 2nd year, Origami Yukari...
 Hang on a sec\!
-It can't be the Origami Yukari, can it\!?
+It can't be the Origami Yukari, can it\!\?
 **Kanami:** The head of the Origami family, back when she was our age\!
 I wonder what she was like then.
 Let's all read some of it together\!
 **Yukari:** Aren't you feeling tired, Kagari?
 You've been up night after night training lately.
 There's no need to push yourself so hard.
 **Kagari:** I'm doing fine.
 It's simply a part of my duties; living with you as your constant attendant.